 His daughter Cheryl Button was in London in November 2016 and she presented Balham CC 2017 with his scrapbook.

-Chapters will be published on the blog over the coming months and you can see them via the links below:
+The Scrapbook is divided into three parts and you can see them via the links below:

 An extract covering 1936-1939 when cycling was inexpensive and gave young lads an opportunity to escape the drab surroundings of South London and the stifling monotony of work.